jssanta96/LES/README.md

 # SERPE
-Enseñando a los compas para usar github
+Enseñando a serrato a usar github